Tanner Hudson: 2020

 Hudson re-signed with the Buccaneers on a one-year contract on March 13, 2020.
 He was waived by the Buccaneers during final roster cuts on September 5, 2020, and was signed to the practice squad the following day.
 He was elevated to the active roster on September 19 for the team's week 2 game against the Carolina Panthers, and reverted to the practice squad the day after the game.
 He was promoted to the active roster on September 23, 2020.
 Hudson finished the season with three receptions on seven targets for 41 yards.
 Hudson played in the Super Bowl LV victory over the Kansas City Chiefs, earning a single target.

 Hudson was given an exclusive-rights free agent tender by the Buccaneers on March 9, 2021.
 He was released on August 31, 2021.

 San Francisco 49ers

-On September 3, 2021, Hudson was signed to the San Francisco 49ers practice squad.
+On September 3, 2021, Hudson was signed to the San Francisco 49ers' practice squad.
 He was promoted to the active roster on January 1, 2022.
-He was waived on January 7, 2022, and re-signed to the practice squad.
-He signed a reserve/future contract with the 49ers on February 2, 2022.
-He was waived on August 23.
+Hudson was waived by the 49ers on January 7, and re-signed to the practice squad.
+He signed a reserve/future contract with San Francisco on February 2.
+Hudson was waived on August 23.

 New York Giants

 On August 25, 2022, the New York Giants signed Hudson.
-On December 3, 2022, Hudson was waived.
+On December 3, Hudson was waived by the Giants.